-- Establish as a public-private partnership a National Research and Education Network with high-speed nationwide dedicated links to expand educational opportunities (faster and cheaper), tap global knowledge and improve access to information for citizens. - Create centres of excellence focusing on public goods such as research on advanced energy technologies, access to clean water, urban transport and ayurvedic and traditional medicine.
+- and technology licensing, in royalty payment regulations and in foreign collaboration and technology diplomacy. - Establish as a public-private partnership a National Research and Education Network- with high-speed nationwide dedicated links to expand educational opportunities (faster and cheaper), tap global knowledge and improve access to information for citizens. - Create centres of excellence focusing on public goods such as research on advanced energy technologies, access to clean water, urban transport and ayurvedic and traditional medicine.